castaway/dbix-class-book/chapters/03-Describing-database.md

 meaning any methods added to the class will be available to call on those result objects.

-When each Result class is loaded by the [Schema class](#the-schema-class), a ResultSource instance is created to contain the database structure information.
+When each Result class is loaded by the [](chapter_03-the-schema-class), a ResultSource instance is created to contain the database structure information.
 Later the ResultSource object can be retrieved from the Schema object if needed, to ask it information about the schema, for example to iterate through the